 Are you fascinated by cutting-edge technology?Our one-year master’s programme aims to deepen your knowledge in an area of current interest within computer science, as well as to develop your scientific skills.

-The programme focuses on the realization of innovative IT services and systems.
+The programme focuses on the realisation of innovative IT services and systems.
 You will learn about the technologies and concepts essential for the development of modern information systems, which are typically complex and include cooperative components.
 Such technologies and concepts include software agents, service-oriented computing, middleware and ontologies.
 You will also learn how these technologies can be applied to business systems and other support activities that are critical to society.

 MSc graduates in Computer Science will find many exciting opportunities await them, such as the development of complex distributed systems for e-business, e-government, e-health, e-learning, supply chain management, mobile computing and ubiquitous computing.
 Moreover, you will be qualified to work as a consultant and IT developer.
 The degree also prepares individuals for PhD studies, leading to careers in education or research.